 - olive oil for sautéing

-Step 4 – Add salt and pepper to taste – it doesn’t need much at all!
+- Add salt and pepper to taste – it doesn’t need much at all!
+If your soup is too acidic, try adding a little more sugar and/or milk.
 Stir in basil and ravioli, and cook per the time indicated on the tortellini package until they’re just about done.
 Do not overcook otherwise you’ll have mushy tortellini!
 Al dente is fine, as everything tends to cook a bit more after you turn off the heat.

 Like with my past cooking posts, I don’t follow recipes too strictly and use them mostly as a guideline.
-The milk to broth to tomato ratio is something you can play around with depending on how brothy or creamy you like your soup.
+The milk to broth to tomato ratio is something you can play around with depending on how brothy or creamy you like your soup – I usually like adding a little more!
 The amount of sugar here can also depend on how naturally sweet or acidic your batch of tomatoes are.

 I hope you guys enjoy this soup as much as we do!
 Let us know if you give it a try!